 In addition to 26 specific categories, there is a category named "new efficacy".
 This category includes those whose efficacy claims, application areas, and/or target users are beyond the specified items in each catalog.
 In addition, the products that claim to be applicable to pregnant and breastfeeding women are also products with new efficacy.

 Toothpaste does not fall in the scope of cosmetics, while it is currently regulated with reference to CSAR.
-To standardize the production and operation activities of toothpaste, as well as to ensure their quality and safety, NMPA devises the classification system and allowable efficacy claims for toothpastes in the draft Administrative Measures on Toothpastes (the draft Measures).
+To standardize the production and operation activities of toothpaste, as well as to ensure their quality and safety, NMPA devises the classification system and allowable efficacy claims for toothpastes in the draft Instructions for Toothpaste Notification Dossiers (the draft Instructions).
 In total, there are nine categories of efficacies stipulated in the draft.
 Likewise, under each category, allowable efficacy claim terms are listed for enterprise to refer to.

 |Serial Number||Efficacy Category||List of Allowable Efficacy Claim Terms|